elephantscale/spring-cloud-labs/14-set-up-a-ci-pipeline-with-jenkins-for-automated-testing-and-deployment-of-microservices/14-lab.md

 ### **Part 2: Preparing the Microservices**

 9. **Ensure `UserService` and `OrderService` are ready.**
-   - Ensure the two microservices (`UserService` and `OrderService`) are in separate Git repositories.
+   - Ensure the two microservices are in separate Git repositories.
-   - Push the projects to a Git hosting platform (e.g., GitHub).
+   - Push the projects to a Git hosting platform (e.g., GitHub, GitLab, or Bitbucket).

 10. **Configure `pom.xml` for Jenkins integration.**
-    - Ensure the `pom.xml` files of both microservices include a `surefire` plugin for running tests:
+    - Ensure the `pom.xml` files of both microservices include the `surefire` plugin for running tests:
       ```xml
       <build>
           <plugins>